somleng/somleng/docs/GETTING_STARTED.md

 # Getting Started

 This is the getting started guide for Somleng's REST API.
 Follow instructions below to get Somleng's REST API up and running on your local machine.
-If you want to get things up and running quickly see the [getting started guide for Somleng](https://github.com/somleng/somleng-project/blob/master/docs/GETTING_STARTED.md).
+If you want to get the full Somleng stack up and running see the [getting started guide for Somleng](https://github.com/somleng/somleng-project/blob/master/docs/GETTING_STARTED.md).

-## Pull the latest image
+## Pull the latest images

 ```
 $ sudo docker-compose pull